Marcos Maidana: Retirement

 On 9 August 2016, Maidana officially announced his retirement from professional boxing at the age of 33, allegedly moving into an advisory role.
 Maidana wrote in a letter addressed to boxing friends on social media: "After a long time out of the ring and after giving it a lot of thought since my last fight I've decided to hang up the gloves for good.
 Probably my decision would not surprise much as I had given hints of it in the last few months.
 But at this time I am making it official."
 Maidana finished with a career record of 35 wins in 40 fights, 31 wins coming by way of knockout and 5 decision losses.

-Personal life

-Maidana said that he is of indigenous descent.
-He said that he liked the "Chino" nickname, and said that he was not going to change it.
-Maidana said that he would support his son if he wanted to become a boxer, though he does not want him to be one.